-Figure 3.7.
+Figure 3.9.
 Retrieving observations from the HSA into a HIPE session.

-Press "Load selected products" and the data will start to be loaded into HIPE. (see Figure 3.8).
-During loading an indicator is shown in the HIPE display indicating that loading is taking place and the system is busy.
+Press Load selected products and the data will start to be loaded into HIPE (see Figure 3.10).
+During the operation an indicator shows in the HIPE display that loading is taking place and the system is busy.